-- To download the 2015 Student and Teacher Goals, just CLICK HERE or on the image above.
+- To download the 2016 Student and Teacher Goals, just CLICK HERE or on the image above.

 - You MUST save the PDF to your computer to ensure that all the images will print out correctly — otherwise some lines or images may not appear.

 - To Save: Click on the link above, Select the folder you wish to download to, then click “Save.”

 - To Print: This is a PDF file.
 Use Adobe Reader or a similar program to open and print.

 Stay Tuned — Be sure to SUBSCRIBE to the blog for future updates.